mfafinski/mfafinski.github.io/translation.md

 ---
 layout: page
 ---
-Over the years I have translated 8 books and over 200 articles, working in English, German, Polish and Italian.
+Over the years I have translated multiple books and over 200 articles, working in English, German, Polish and Italian.
 I mostly specialise in historical non-fiction, with occasional forays into diaries and speculative fiction.

 Translated books
 ---